godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ***Tenet:*** The Vow of Anonymity
 Your Company is totally unaware of its benefactor, and as such, does not maintain contact with them.
 Instead, your benefactor randomly contacts you with odd, sometimes dire, requests.
 ### Company Creed
 The Company Creed is made up of a series of *tenets*, one for each player, plus one for the Fable-Maker and one for the Company Patron.
 These codes are restrictions and edicts that all members of the Company need to follow; they directly affect Company traits, with most being a tradeoff.
-Some Tenets also allow
+Some Tenets also allow access to special Auxiliary Areas
 #### Breaker Tenets
 #### Patron Tenets
 ### Company Areas